Staff Spotlight: John Booth, Managing Director

 I don’t have a typical day - I think that’s what I really like about it.
 My days can be quite varied.
 I enjoy the process of solving problems as they come in.
 I do some tendering too, which I’ve always really enjoyed.
 I find that quite a technical challenge, and I really get a buzz out of trying to win a tender.

 The day-to-day managing of the business behind the scenes can be time consuming.
 I’ve got to manage things like insurance companies, the bank, strategic level planning for the company: where it’s going and how’s it going to get there.
-Then I’ve got to talk to the marketing team; I’ve got to talk to the laboratory; I’ve got to be a mentor and a sounding board for the Regional Managers.
+Then I’ve got to talk to the marketing team; I’ve got to be a mentor and a sounding board for the Regional Managers.
 All that takes a lot of time.

 I’m also on the Council of the Geological Society, which is giving me a chance to give back to a profession that’s given me a career for the past thirty five years.